 Governments across Australia also fund a range of services to support people who are homeless or at risk of homelessness, known as Specialist Homelessness Services (SHS).
-These services are delivered by non-government organisations including agencies specialising in delivering services to specific target groups (such as young people or people escaping domestic violence), as well as those that provide more generic services to those facing housing crises.
-(AIHW 2015c).
-This includes circumstances where social housing tenants may require assistance from specialist homelessness services to maintain their social housing tenancy (AIHW 2015a).
-The type of support offered to those in social housing is generally through case management and support services compared to financial assistance for those in private rental (Stone et al. 2015).
+These services are delivered by government funded organisations that specialise in delivering accommodation-related and personal support services to people who are homeless or at-risk of homelessness.
+Between 2011–12 and 2015–16, over 800,000 clients were supported by SHS agencies .
+Support included social housing tenants seeking assistance from SHS providers to maintain their social housing tenancy.
+In 2015–16, 1 in 8 (12%) SHS clients were in public or community housing on presentation .
+The type of support offered to those in social housing is generally through case management and support services compared to financial assistance for those in private rental .

-Across Australia, a range of options for people with disabilities who require housing support are also available.
-The National Disability Insurance Scheme (NDIS) has the capacity to provide access to services supporting those with disability to live independently including home modifications, and support with personal and domestic care (NDIS 2014).
+For Australians living with disability, a range of options for those who require housing support are available.
+The National Disability Insurance Scheme (NDIS) has the capacity to provide access to services supporting those with disability to live independently including home modifications, and support with personal and domestic care .

-Council of Australian Governments (COAG) 2009.
-National Affordable Housing Agreement: Intergovernmental Agreement on Federal Financial Relations.
-Canberra: COAG.
-Viewed 18 February 2016.
+- COAG (Council of Australian Governments) 2009.
+National Affordable Housing Agreement: Intergovernmental Agreement on Federal Financial Relations Canberra: COAG.
+Viewed 24 March 2017.

-National Disability Insurance Scheme (NDIS), 2014.
-Mainstream interface: Housing and independent living, Fact Sheet, Canberra: NDIS.
+- NDIS (National Disability Insurance Scheme), 2014.
+Mainstream interface: Housing and independent living.
+Fact Sheet.
+Canberra: NDIS.
 Viewed 3 March 2016.

-Stone W, Sharam A, Wiesel I, Ralston L, Markkanen S, James A, 2015.
-Accessing and sustaining private rental tenancies: critical life events, housing shocks and insurances, AHURI Final Report No.259.
+- Stone W, Sharam A, Wiesel I, Ralston L, Markkanen S, James A 2015.
+Accessing and sustaining private rental tenancies: critical life events, housing shocks and insurances.
+AHURI Final Report No.259.
 Melbourne: Australian Housing and Urban Research Institute Limited.
-Viewed 8 March 2016.
+Viewed 27 March 2017.